frozeman/example-escrow-dapp/README.md

 Simple change the contract address of the `{{> buyButton}}` in the index.html to a newly deployed contract.

-Then visit this page in mist or enable your ethereum nodes RPC at http://localhost:8545 with the seller account (The creator of the contract), or with a buyers account.
+Then visit [this](http://ethereum-escrow-dapp.meteor.com) page in Mist or use your local ethereum node with RPC enabled (`geth --rpc --rpccorsdomain "http://ethereum-escrow-dapp.meteor.com"`).

+If you visit and you have the seller account in `web3.eth.accounts` (The creator of the contract) you will interact with the button as the seller.
+If you are a buyer you can buy the product and interact with the button as the buyer.